chen-darren/particleseg3d-for-tablets/README.md

 - Note that multi-GPU processing is NOT supported in the subprocess module implementation
 - Access the subprocess module implementation in `Senior_Design/particleseg3d_ssubprocess` and see the local README file for additional information.

-Adapted From:
+## Adapted From
-@article{gotkowski2024particleseg3d,
-  title={ParticleSeg3D: A scalable out-of-the-box deep learning segmentation solution for individual particle characterization from micro CT images in mineral processing and recycling}, author={Gotkowski, Karol and Gupta, Shuvam and Godinho, Jose RA and Tochtrop, Camila GS and Maier-Hein, Klaus H and Isensee, Fabian}, journal={Powder Technology}, volume={434}, pages={119286}, year={2024}, publisher={Elsevier}
+Gotkowski, K., Gupta, S., Godinho, J. R. A., Tochtrop, C. G. S., Maier-Hein, K. H., & Isensee, F. (2024).
+ParticleSeg3D: A scalable out-of-the-box deep learning segmentation solution for individual particle characterization from micro CT images in mineral processing and recycling. *Powder Technology, 434*, 119286. https://doi.org/10.1016/j.powtec.2024.119286

-}
+Note: The software is available at GitHub: [https://github.com/MIC-DKFZ/ParticleSeg3D](https://github.com/MIC-DKFZ/ParticleSeg3D)